 Lately, website page speed is becoming an increasingly popular topic, and many website owners are obsessing about the Google PageSpeed Insights scores.
 There are good reasons behind all this, as data has shown that:

-- It directly affects bounce rate and user experience
+- It affects the bounce rate and user experience.

 Website speed optimization can be a very technical and challenging process for most website owners who aren’t skilled programmers or SEO experts.
 However, there are a few fundamental practices that don’t require too much technical expertise and will take you a long way.

 There is a variety of tools that can help you measure your website speed performance and they mostly work in a similar way.
 Some of the most popular are:

 All of these tools measure how fast the server responds and how much time it takes for the page to load.
 In this article, we will focus mainly on Google PageSpeed Insights.

 Before you actually start improving your website speed, you need to understand what the tests are telling you.
 Visit the PageSpeed Insights online tool and enter a web page URL in the input.
 Click on the “Analyze” button and wait for a few seconds for the test to finish.